 Certainly repairs take time and money, but very few issues are impossible to fix.
 The question becomes, “Is it still worth it for me?”
 That can only be answered once you have reached the end of negotiations with the seller, & you’ve done the math one last time.

 - Home Inspectors Are Not Super Heroes

 Contrary to popular belief, a Home Inspector’s nomenclature does not include X-ray vision, and our tool box does not include a crystal ball.
-While we may be able to uncover indicators of an issue (with a moisture meter for example), we cannot see through walls.
+While we may be able to uncover indicators of an issue (with a moisture meter or infrared camera for example), we cannot see through walls.
 Additionally, we can inform you of the current condition & normal “life expectancy” of your roof, A/C system, etc. but we cannot tell you that it will break down 6 months from now.